karthikv1392/karthikv1392.github.io/_pages/teaching.md

 __2021-Present__ _Postdoc and Cultore Della Materia, University of L'Aquila, Italy_

 Once I joined as a Postdoctoral Researcher at the University of L'Aquila, based on my interest in teaching and based on the feedback of my previous teaching activities, I was appointed as the [Cultore Della Materia (Subject Matter Expert)](https://it.wikipedia.org/wiki/Cultore_della_materia) for two courses -
 Software Architecture Course (6 ECTS) and Architecting Intelligent Systems Course (6 ECTS).
+Both these courses are provided by Prof. Henry Muccini.

 __2021__